I look forward to it every day being here with you guys on the Rush Limbaugh program and the EIB network.

 I mean, we do, but it's not acknowledged.

-But in Europe they still do, and he's it.
+But in Europe, they still do, and he's it.

-When he and Theresa sitting around sipping cocktails, you know, pretending to be Europeans.
+I'll bet the guy wears an ascot in private when he and Therese are sitting around sipping cocktails, you know, pretending to be Europeans.

 Anyway, Chuck, I appreciate the call.